kjcpaas/hotel-aggregator/docs/worklog.md

 Now that we have the functionalities, we will deploy it via api.

 We will create a "/hotel" end point for this.

+## Performance considerations

+I have ideas on how to improve the performance of the system.
+However, as this will take longer to implement (and I am out of time), and I don't want to complicate the system by adding a data store, I decided **not** to implement it.

+Please search for "NOTES: performance" to see my notes around this.